The Trump stock market rally is under siege

 CNNMoney's Fear & Greed Index is now flashing "extreme fear."
 That's a dramatic reversal from "extreme greed" shortly after Trump took office.
 The Dow is on track for its first monthly decline since October and worst month since January 2016.

 Big banks, previously one of the hottest pockets of the market, suffered the worst losses on Monday.
-Morgan Stanley (MS) plunged nearly 6%, while Goldman Sachs (GS) and Bank of America (BAC)shed over 3% apiece.
+Morgan Stanley (MS) fell over 2%, while Goldman Sachs (GS) and Bank of America (BAC)shed over 1% apiece.

 The concern is that if Trump wasn't able to replace Obamacare, a law that Republicans almost universally detest, then how will he tackle even more complex undertakings?
 Trump has pledged to quickly pivot to tax reform, but that could be even more challenging, especially given the serious GOP fractures exposed by the the health care defeat.